-Simply put Showrooming is the practice of checking merchandise in store and than purchasing it online, usually cheaper.
-Although the practice has been around ever since online stores became competitive in terms of prices (past decade), things started moving a little faster now that smartphones allow in-store price checking.
-Customers can go to the closest store, try the product they want to purchase and than research prices online.
-Amazon even has a special app for that.
+Simply put Showrooming is the practice of checking merchandise in store and purchasing it online, usually cheaper.
+Although the practice has been around ever since online stores became competitive in terms of prices, things started moving a faster and faster.
+In 2020, the trend became even more prevalent, with store closures and more effective ecommerce stores.
+Customers can go to the closest store, try the product they want to purchase and then research prices online.

 That’s obviously frustrating for store owners.
-They setup the shop, pay invoices for rent, pay checks only to find customers passing through the store, checking out the merchandise and than buying it elsewhere.
+They setup the shop, pay invoices for rent, pay checks only to find customers passing through the store, checking out the merchandise and then buying it elsewhere.
 Shoppers, on the other hand, don’t really care if the store makes any money or not.
-They want to try the product (check!) and than purchasing it at the lowest price (check!).
+They want to try the product (check!) and then purchase it at the lowest price (check!).

 When it comes to it, companies such as Amazon, Net-A-Porter or eBay, mostly online operations, are of course benefiting and even encouraging the trend.
 On the other hand traditionally offline retailers frown upon, helplessly, and look for ways to counteract Showrooming.

 There is great reason to do so as 69% shoppers look online for better prices and 47% look for free shipping, when checking products in-store.

 There are ways for brick and mortar retailers to fight these trends at least in the short run, by:

 - offering to price match their online competitors